BlackTuringAI/FindMyProf/README.md

 # Data Process
 - University offical links hardly ever change for a period of time.
 - Therfore we use manually input for website links and web scraping for profs in corresponding uni links

+# Design
+- Choice of color of the background color.

+  - #771011
+  - #ECE603-color clear
+  - #221712-color Oscuro